pixie.codes pixie.codes

 Packaging teams can share the same evidence with brand, printer, operations, and standards-aware stakeholders.

-It narrows the ask
+It narrows the decision

-Use this evidence shape before asking for broader trust.
+Use this evidence shape before print planning.